 I reread my whole application and kind of rehearsed how I would describe certain things that would enhance my attractiveness as an applicant, such as clinical experience, volunteering, why medicine, etc.

-Applicants were overwhelmingly impressed by the welcoming and supportive atmosphere at the school, with high praise for the faculty, staff, and students who showed genuine care and passion.
-The conversational and relaxed interview process, along with the emphasis on student well-being and the advanced facilities, were highlighted as key positive aspects that left a lasting impression.
+Applicants were overwhelmingly impressed by the welcoming and supportive atmosphere at the school, with faculty, staff, and students demonstrating genuine care and enthusiasm.
+The conversational and engaging interview process, along with the emphasis on student well-being and the school's cutting-edge facilities, were highlighted as key positive aspects by multiple candidates.

 It felt like everyone there, the president and dean, the interviewers, and the student panel, wanted me there.
 It didn't feel like they were looking for reasons to reject me, but for reasons to accept me.
 They also gave me a ton of advice for starting med school.